 \section{Introduction}

 The widespread deployment of autonomous vehicles (AVs) depends critically on their ability to operate safely under a range of challenging environmental conditions.
-The standard AV perception stack typically includes one or more cameras for situational awareness.
-However, camera data are susceptible to corruption in inclement weather, or when rapid lighting changes occur, for example.
-If the camera measurements are sufficiently degraded, downstream perception components may fail, creating a safety hazard.
-For this reason, most AV perception systems incorporate multiple sensors and sensing modalities (to ensure safety through redundancy).
-In this paper, we consider 3D mm-wavelength radar as a complementary sensor to enable safe perception for AVs.
+To ensure sufficient redundancy, most AV perception systems incorporate multiple sensors and sensing modalities.
+In this paper, we consider 3D mm-wavelength radar as a complementary sensor to standard cameras for safe AV perception.

-The operating principle of mm-wavelength radars (i.e., the active emission of mm-wavelength electromagnetic radiation) makes these sensors relatively immune to the adverse conditions that negatively affect cameras.
-Radars also provide information that cameras do not, including \emph{range rate} measurements of the relative velocity of targets in the environment.
-However, radar data are much lower resolution, and are significantly more noisy, than visual measurements under nominal conditions.
-Together, radars and cameras are highly complementary, providing situational awareness under nominal and visually-degraded conditions.
+The operating principle of mm-wavelength radars (i.e., the active emission of mm-wavelength electromagnetic (EM) radiation) makes these sensors relatively immune to adverse conditions that negatively affect cameras.
+Radars also provide information that cameras do not, including \emph{range-rate} measurements of the relative velocity of targets in the environment.
+However, radar data are much lower resolution and significantly more noisy, than visual measurements under nominal conditions.
+Together, radars and cameras are highly complementary, providing situational awareness under both nominal and visually-degraded conditions.

-To be used together in the AV perception stack, radar and camera sensors must be \emph{calibrated} with respect to each other.
-The spatial (6-DoF) transform between a radar-camera pair must be known accurately in order to express the data in a common reference frame.
-An AV may undergo calibration `at the factory' prior to operation, but maintenance, adjustments, and general wear and tear can alter the spatial calibration parameters.
-Further improvements in performance are possible when the sensor data streams are temporally aligned (i.e., temporally calibrated) also.
-Even when the sensors are externally triggered (with a timing pulse), internal signal processing delays can result in shifted measurement timestamps.
-If this temporal offset is not accounted for, then, for example, moving targets will be \emph{spatially} shifted in the radar and camera measurements.
-Further, in some systems, power cycling or reconfiguring the sensor arrangement may change the temporal offset.
-As a result, temporal calibration may have to be performed routinely to ensure the accuracy and integrity of fused sensor data.
+To be used jointly in the AV perception stack, radar and camera sensors must be calibrated with respect to each other.
+The spatial (6-DoF) transform between a radar-camera pair must be known accurately in order to express their data in a common reference frame.
+An AV may undergo calibration `at the factory' prior to operation, but maintenance and general wear and tear can alter the spatial calibration parameters.
+Further performance gains are achieved when the sensor data streams are temporally aligned in addition to spatial alignment.
+Even when the sensors are externally triggered, internal signal processing delays can result in shifted measurement timestamps.
+If this time offset is not accounted for, then, for example, moving targets will be \emph{spatially} shifted in the radar and camera data.
+Further, in some systems, power cycling or reconfiguring the sensors may change the time offset.
+In turn, temporal calibration may need to be performed routinely to ensure the accuracy and integrity of fused sensor measurements.